Hire in Portugal

-Overtime is allowed for dealing with an extraordinary increase in workload, or to prevent serious damage, or if due to force majeure.
-It is subject to maximum limits:
+Overtime is allowed for dealing with an extraordinary increase in workload, to prevent serious damage or if due to force majeure.
+Such overtime is subject to maximum limits:

-- 2 hours when performed on a normal working day,
+- Two hours when performed on a normal working day

 - The total allowed hours is 150 (medium-sized and large-sized companies) or 175 (small-sized companies) per year

-Overtime must be compensated with additional payment (increase of hourly rates):
+Overtime must be compensated with additional payment, with increase of hourly rates:

-- work on normal working days = 25% increase for the first hour and 37.5% increase for additional hours;
+- Overtime work on normal working days earns a 25% increase for the first hour and then a 37.5% increase for additional hours

-- overtime on rest day or holiday is normal hourly rate plus 50%
+- Overtime on a rest day or a holiday is compensated at the normal hourly rate plus 50%

-- overtime on the normal rest days (typically, Sunday) also entitles the employee to additional time off that is equivalent to one day of work
+- Overtime on a normal rest day (typically, Sunday) also entitles the employee to additional time off that is equivalent to one day of work

-CBAs may establish more beneficial treatment for employees.
+CBAs may require more beneficial treatment for employees in regards to overtime.

 Health and Safety in the Workplace

-The employer has the obligation to permanently ensure employee health and safety conditions at work.
-To comply with such duty, the employer must follow a set of general principles focused on the prevention of work accidents and professional illnesses, and thus to comply with several duties.
-In general terms, the employer must put in place and ensure:
+The employer has an obligation to permanently ensure employee health and safety conditions at work.
+To comply with these duties, the employer must follow a set of general principles aimed at preventing work accidents and professional illnesses.
+Generally, the employer must put in place and ensure: